torchbox/wagtail-headless-preview/README.md

  ```

 * Start up your site as normal: `./manage.py runserver 0:8000`

-Now we can access the preview from our barebones demo front-end:

-* Serve `client/index.html` at `http://localhost:8020/`
+* Serve the front-end `client/index.html` at `http://localhost:8020/`
    - this can be done by running `python3 -m http.server 8020` from inside the client directory
 * From the wagtail admin interface, edit (or create) and preview a page that uses `HeadlessPreviewMixin`

-The resultant preview page should now show you the API response for the preview! 🎉
+The preview page should now show you the API response for the preview! 🎉

 This is where a real front-end would take over and display the preview as it would be seen on the live site.